maxh/maxheinritz.com/_posts/2025-09-06-annual-ledger.md

 ## Behavior change

-In terms to tactical changes, here are some changes I've made since starting to track expenses:
+Here are some tactical changes I've made since starting to track expenses:

 - Switched from Walgreens to Mark Cuban's Cost Plus Pharmacy for pharmaceuticals.
 It's much cheaper and way more convenient.
 - Applied for and started using new credit cards.
 For example, I use the Bilt Rewards card to earn 1% rewards on HOA dues.
 More to talk about here but maybe I'll save that for another post.